 |Interiors and Special Features:|

-The 2014 Chevy Traverse has three rows of seats and can be had in 7- or 8-passenger configuration.
-Lower trims are built for eight with a bench in the second row, while upper trims can seat seven with a pair of roomy captain's chairs in the second row.
-Interior comfort varies with trim level.
-Base LS models make do with cloth seating and manual-adjust front seats, while top-line LTZ models are luxury-like with perforated leather seats that are heated and cooled up front.
-No matter what trim you choose, the Traverse is big enough for adults to sit in the third row and still have room for groceries.
+The 2015 Traverse has three rows of seats and can be configured for seven or eight passengers.
+Lower trims are built for eight with a bench seat in the second row, while upper trims can seat seven with a pair of roomy captain's chairs in the second row.
+Base LS models make do with cloth seating and manual-adjust front seats, while top-line LTZ models have leather seats that are heated and cooled up front.
+One of the best traits about the Traverse is that it's big enough for adults to sit in the third row and still boast enough room behind the seats for groceries.